lm3nitro/Projects/MySQL/Connecting Remotely.md

 # Connecting Remotely via Linux host

-Objective: This is a continuation of *MySQL Queries*.
-I will be attempting to connect to the MySQL server to run some queries, and also add a new schema and table via the command line.
+Scope: This is a continuation of *MySQL Queries*.
+I will be attempting to connect to the MySQL server to run some queries, and also add a new schemas and tables remotely via the command line .

 ### Connnecting to MySQL server